lhaeussler/newsness/README.md

 # Creating a Vue Project (Ab hier wir ein Projekt erstellt)
 $ vue init webpack (beispielname)

-# naviagte to the Project Folder
+# naviagte to the Project Folder (If you clone the githup repository you can start here)
 $ cd (beispielname)

 # install dependencies